Manchester City - Brighton: How to watch, team news, odds, stream

 Team news

 Manchester City are without Sergio Aguero, who is self-isolating after being in close contacted to someone who tested positive for COVID-19.
-Aymeric Laporte and Nathan Ake are out, so John Stones and Ruben Dias will play at center back again, while Ederson is available to play.
+Aymeric Laporte and Nathan Ake are out, so John Stones and Ruben Dias play at center back again, while Ederson returns and both Raheem Sterling and Ferran Torres are on the bench.

-Brighton have Danny Welbeck, Aaron Connolly and Tariq Lamptey out injured, plus Adam Lallana is struggling to be fit and Yves Bissouma will miss out as he’s suspended.
+Brighton have Danny Welbeck, Aaron Connolly and Tariq Lamptey out injured, plus Adam Lallana is out with illness and Yves Bissouma misses out as he’s suspended.
+Percy Tau makes his first start for the Seagulls.

 Odds and ends (full odds provided by our partner, PointsBet)